Guide to Homeschooling in Delaware

 Homeschool Laws and Requirements in Delaware

-The Home School Legal Defense Association (HSLDA) and Delaware DOE both provide detailed information about how to legally homeschool children in Delaware and all necessary guidelines for parents.
+The Delaware Department of Education’s (DDOE) Nonpublic School support section provides detailed information about how to legally homeschool children in Delaware and all necessary guidelines for parents.

 Delaware does not require parents to keep records of the students’ homeschool education.
 However, it is always a good idea to maintain thorough records of each student’s academics, including their attendance, progress reports, and course materials.
 Power Homeschool’s parent portal makes recordkeeping easy.
 You can access all reports, download samples of coursework, and print transcripts all through an easy-to-use app.
 Keep these items on file will likely be needed for the student’s next steps after high school, whether they are applying to college or seeking employment.